LukeFerris/origin-react-vertical-website/README.md

 // The sub specifications for each component contain all equations and algorithms required for a junior developer to be able to build the code.
 The junior developer has no access to anything other than the specification for the component.
 // Custom components have no props and this is called out in the specification explicity
 // Each component has a sub specification containing the component name and fileName
-// The TrailingSignup base component is only included if HeroApp base component is also in the specification
+// If the base component HeroApp is in the components list, the base component TrailingSignup should also be in the components list.
+If HeroApp is not in the component list, TrailingSignup should not be in the component list.
 // END RULES